ebi-gene-expression-group/scrnaseq_training/generating_an_expression_matrix/README.md

  * A fastq file containing cell barcode and unique molecular identifiers (UMIs)
  * A matching fastq file containg biological sequences (cDNAs)
- * An 'index' to map the reads against
+ * A reference transcriptome to map against
  * Necessary information to generate a transcript-to-gene mapping

 We'll be using pre-prepared example inputs